- GDP (PPP):

 - FDI Inflow:

-Albania’s economic freedom score is 66.6, making its economy the 50th freest in the 2022 Index.
-Albania is ranked 30th among 45 countries in the Europe region, and its overall score is below the regional average but above the world average.
+Albania’s economic freedom score is 65.3, making its economy the 49th freest in the 2023 Index.
+Its score has decreased by 1.3 points during the past year.
+Albania is ranked 27th freest among the 44 countries in the Europe region, and its overall score is above the world average.

 The Balkan nation of Albania transitioned from Communist rule to multiparty democracy in 1991.
-Edi Rama has been prime minister since 2013; his Socialist Party won another parliamentary majority in April 2021.
-Rama’s outspoken critic, President Ilir Meta, was impeached in June, and the Constitutional Court will serve as final adjudicator.
-Albania’s aspirations to join the European Union remain stymied; in June 2021, Bulgaria blocked the start of long-awaited accession talks.
-Agriculture dominates the Albanian economy and employs about half of the workforce, but services and tourism are increasingly important.
-With high unemployment, sluggish growth, and weak infrastructure, Albania remains one of Europe’s poorest countries.
+Edi Rama has been prime minister since 2013, and his Socialist Party won another parliamentary majority in April 2021.
+Political independent and former military officer Bajram Begaj was elected president in June 2021.
+After Bulgaria lifted its objections, the European Union opened accession talks with Albania in July; the nation had first applied for membership in 2009.
+Agriculture dominates the economy and employs about half of the workforce, but services and tourism are increasingly important.
+The economy has been growing despite high unemployment and weak infrastructure.

 Rule of Law